A lower bound for the volumes of complements of periodic geodesics: Lower bound on the volume of

-If the boundary component on $D({P}_{\hat\gamma})$ induced by the $\hat\gamma-$arc in $T^1P$ belongs to the characteristic submanifold of $D({P}_{\hat\gamma}),$ $\varphi$ sends it to a splitting tori corresponding to the connected component of the characteristic submanifold where it is contained.
-Otherwise, $\varphi$ sends it to itself. .2cm If there are more isotopy classes of $\hat\gamma-$arcs in $T^1P$ than the number of cusps of $D({P}_{\hat\gamma})^{hyp},$ then there are two non isotopic $\hat\gamma-$arcs in $T^1P,$ that belong to the same connected component of the characteristic submanifold.
-Meaning that, they are isotopic in the corresponding component and so in $T^1P,$ but this contradicts the fact that they were not isotopic. \end{proof}
+The function $\varphi$ is defined as follows: if the cusps in $D({P}_{\widehat\gamma})$ are induced by the $\widehat\gamma$-arc in $PT^{1}P$ belonging to the characteristic sub-manifold of $D({P}_{\widehat\gamma}),$ $\varphi$ maps it to a splitting tori connecting the hyperbolic piece with the component of the characteristic sub-manifold where it is contained.
+Otherwise, the cusp belongs to $D({P}_{\widehat\gamma})^{hyp}$ and $\varphi$ sends it to itself, see Figure \ref{DPgJSJ}.
+Assume that there are more isotopy classes of $\widehat\gamma$-arcs in $PT^{1}P$ than the number of cusps of $D({P}_{\widehat\gamma})^{hyp}$.
+Then, there are two tori, associated with non-isotopic $\widehat\gamma$-arcs in $PT^{1}P,$ that belong to the same connected component of the characteristic sub-manifold.
+Since each component of the characteristic sub-manifold is a Seifert-fibered space over a punctured surface we have that all such arcs correspond to regular fibres.
+Thus, they are isotopic in the corresponding component hence isotopic in $PT^{1}P,$ contradicting the fact that they were not isotopic. .2cm Finally, since two isotopic $\widehat\gamma$-arcs in $PT^1P$ induce a homotopy between their projections in $P.$ Then for the case for $D({P}_{\widehat\gamma})^{hyp}\neq\emptyset,$ we have that\string: